 Individual customers pay a deposit before the move and the rest is collected on the day of the job.
 So, it is a negative working capital for us, which we love and affords us more flexibility.
-Corporate customers pay 30 days after the move.
+Corporate customers pay 30 days or more after the move.

 On the other hand, corporate customers are way more organized and prepared for the move.
 They also afford us consistent volume compared to individual customers.

 3. Since the start of the pandemic, have you had to wait longer for corporate payments?

 Absolutely.
 Industry wide, we have noticed corporate customers struggle to meet the net 30 day payment terms.

 4. How does the long waiting period for payments impact your business?